 Lactation consultant Yines Garcia-Taylor, BSN, RN, IBCLC, shares her tips for clogged milk duct relief:

-Heat and pressure from a shower can help work out the blockage --- and as an added bonus, a warm shower is relaxing!
+Heat and pressure from a shower may help work out the blockage.
+It may also help relieve the pain of a plugged duct.
+And as an added bonus, a warm shower is relaxing!

 Stand under a warm shower stream so the spray hits the affected area, and let the stream help remove the blockage.
 A stronger massaging spray usually works best.

-The heat of a warm compress can help unclog your milk duct, just like the heat of a shower can.
+The heat of a warm compress may help unclog your milk duct and relieve pain, just like the heat of a shower may help.

 There are specially designed warm compresses available for breasts, but you don't need to buy them.
 A washcloth will usually do the trick.